 STEPS TO PREVENT LOSS OF MENSTRUAL CYCLE IN RELATION TO DIET, EXERCISE AND LIFESTYLE

-If you are not sure how to do this yourself or you are looking for more individualized advice, we provide in-person fitness training in Toronto and online exercise and nutrition coaching services wherever you are in the world.
+If you are not sure how to do this yourself or you are looking for more individualized advice, we provide professional in-person fitness training in Toronto and online exercise and nutrition coaching services wherever you are in the world.

 Author: Nem - Nemanja Sambaher